sauletrep/GPSspoofing/README.md

 Guidance: Utilize Python libraries for parallel processing.

+Python code that processes th AIS data in parallel for efficient computation is in the file "AISParallelProcessing.py".
+THe function detect_gps_spoofing(vessel_data) will have to be modified for real GPS spoofing detection.
+In this function I have simply sat a constant limit for the change in latitude, longitude and speed between two timestamps for each vessle, not even taking into account the time between timestamps.
+This limit is the same for all vessels and has been chosen by simply reducing the number of possible spoofing cases detected.

 # 3. GPS Spoofing Detection
 GPS spoofing is a technique in which someone deliberately manipulates GPS signals, causing receivers to display false location or time data.
 This can have serious consequences for maritime navigation and security.

-The implementation of Parallel Processing is in the file "getspoofed.py"

-THe function detect_gps_spoofing(vessel_data) will have to be edited for real GPS spoofing detection.
-In this function I have simply sat a constant limit for the change in latitude, longitude and speed between two timestamps for each vessle.
-This limit is the same for all vessels and has been chosen by simply reducing the number of possible spoofing cases detected.

 ## A. Identifying Location Anomalies: